Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Current constraints

 In $\nu\Lambda$CDM, for Planck 2015 primary CMB alone we find $\Sigma m_\nu< 0.35\,\mathrm{eV}\,\,(\mathrm{95\%\,CL})$.
 When we do not use a prior constraint on the X-ray mass bias, the addition of Planck SZ improves the 2-$\sigma$ limit slightly.
 For Planck 2015 primary CMB combined with Planck SZ cluster counts we obtain

 With Planck $y$-map power spectrum we obtain

-These results show a remarkable consistency between the Planck SZ cluster counts and $y$-map power spectrum data: constraints on the X-ray mass bias, $F$ and $F^\star$ are consistent with each other at the half-$\sigma$ level.
+These results show a remarkable consistency between the Planck SZ cluster counts and $y$-map power spectrum data: constraints on the X-ray mass bias are consistent with each other at the half-$\sigma$ level.

-However, the resulting values of the X-ray mass bias are not consistent with the HSE value $(1-b)\approx 0.8$.
 Contours for both analyses, as well as for Planck 2015 primary CMB alone, are shown on Figure~\ref{fig:tSZ+CMBcomp} for a sub-set of parameters.
-The marginalised posterior probability distribution for the total neutrino mass does not peak at any particular value.
+We see that the resulting constraints for the X-ray mass bias are not consistent with the HSE value $(1-b)\approx 0.8$.

 One could argue that leaving the X-ray mass bias unconstrained is not relevant as this is equivalent to saying that the cluster masses are unknown.
 We therefore performed analyses where we used the Gaussian prior of Section~\ref{ss:SZcomp-b} on the bias, i.e., $B = 1.250 \pm 0.125$.
-The resulting constraints on $F^\star$ and $F$ are the same as without the X-ray mass bias prior.
-Also, like previously, the marginalised posterior probability distribution for the total neutrino mass does not peak at any particular value.
+The resulting constraints on the parameter combinations $\sigma_8 (\Omega_\mathrm{m} /B)^{0.35}$ and $\sigma_8 (\Omega_{\mathrm{m}} /B)^{0.4}h^{-0.2}$ are the same as without the X-ray mass bias prior.
 However, the 2-$\sigma$ limit of the total neutrino mass becomes weaker.
 More precisely, with the X-ray mass bias prior, for Planck 2015 primary CMB combined with Planck SZ cluster counts we obtain

 With Planck $y$-map power spectrum we obtain